AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 General attributes
 ^^^^^^^^^^^^^^^^^^

+:command:`Local_Repository`
+"""""""""""""""""""""""""""

+Path to a directory containing custom plug-ins to add to the execution queue of
+|Driver|.
+This is a supplementary list of plug-ins, with means it will extend
+the initial plug-ins list which is either computed from the :command:`[system]` repository, or the :command:`[global]` repository.

+The complete list of repositories can be found in :func:`GNAThub.repositories`.

 :command:`Plugins`
 """"""""""""""""""

-List of the names of plug-ins to load and execute for this project. |GNAThub| ignores this attribute if you specify the :command:`--plugins` switch on the command line.
-You can tailor this list by specifying the :command:`Specific_Plugins` and :command:`Plugins_Off` attributes.
+List of the names of plug-ins to load and execute for this project. |GNAThub|
+ignores this attribute if you specify the :command:`--plugins` switch on the command line.
+You can tailor this list by specifying the :command:`Plugins_Off` attributes.

-:command:`Specific_Plugins`
-"""""""""""""""""""""""""""

-List of files containing custom plug-ins to add to the execution queue of
-|Driver|.
-This is a supplementary list of plugins, with means it will
-extend the initial plug-ins list which is either computed from the command line input (the :command:`--plugins` switch), the project file (the :command:`Plugins` attribute), or the default (all plug-ins found in either the :func:`GNAThub.core_plugins` or :func:`GNAThub.extra_plugins()` directories).

 :command:`Plugins_Off`
 """"""""""""""""""""""

 List of plug-ins names to remove from the execution queue if present.
 Use this to disable one or more plug-ins in the context of a specific project.
 This filter is applied after the computation of the complete plug-ins list.

 |SonarQube|-specific attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^